Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian: RESULTS AND DISCUSSION

-We benchmark EH-TEMPO against the numerically exact HEOM method and the PT-TEMPO algorithm.
-For the Debye spectral density, the HEOM method serves as an ideal benchmark.
+For the FMO model, the parameters for $\hat H_S$ are from Refs.~\onlinecite{fmo_sys,fmo_sys2}.
+The bath is characterized by a Debye spectral density, $J(\omega) = 2 \lambda \frac{\omega \omega_c}{\omega^2 + \omega_c^2}$, where $\lambda$ is the reorganization energy and $\omega_c$ is the cutoff frequency.
+We benchmarked EH-TEMPO against the numerically exact HEOM method and the PT-TEMPO algorithm.
+For the Debye spectral density, the HEOM method serves as an ideal reference.
 The accuracy of the population dynamics is quantified by the time-averaged cumulative deviation:

 where $P^{(i)}$ denotes the population of site $i$.
 We first verify the correctness of the EH-TEMPO algorithm.
 Fig.~\ref{piiet_m100} displays the population dynamics at $T = 77\,\text{K}$ with $\lambda = 35\,\text{cm}^{-1}$ and $\omega_c = 1/50\,\text{fs}^{-1}$.
 The EH-TEMPO results employ a real-time step size $\Delta t = 4\,\textrm{fs}$, an adaptive imaginary time step (with relative tolerence $10^{-5}$), and a bond dimension $M_S=128$.
 The results show excellent agreement with the HEOM reference, capturing all oscillatory features of the coherent energy transfer dynamics.